 Where shaving soaps shine is that when the lather is made perfectly, you can get much richer and slicker lubrication when compared to shaving cream.
 This is why shaving soaps are preferred by men who want complete control over their shaving routine.

 It, of course, helps too that shaving soaps tend to run a bit cheaper than their shave cream counterparts.
 But still, all holds, as we mentioned above, for shaving soaps – quality ones are terrific at retaining heat and moisture to allow for a better shave when compared to their low-quality counterparts.

 You can check out a full review of the best shaving soaps in this recent buyer’s guide.

 With a shaving soap, be sure to pick up a shave brush, as they are required to use the product.

 Where To Find Some Great Shaving Creams To Increase The Comfort of Your Shave

-In rare occasions you may be able to find a shaving store, especially if you live in a larger metropolis area such as NYC, LA, etc.
+On rare occasions, you may find a shaving store, especially if you live in a larger metropolis area such as NYC, LA, etc.

-However, most men prefer to simply order it online and have it show up to their door in only a couple of days.
+However, most men prefer to simply order it online and have it show up at their door in only a couple of days.

 Shawn Burns is the founder and senior editor of Tools of Men.
 He started this site with the goal of teaching men proper grooming habits and sensible style.
 Shawn’s expertise includes in-depth product reviews and how-to articles.
 Shawn was recently featured in the Wall Street Journal for his expertise.